Date

 When you start comparing shingle prices, you’ll notice they’re often priced by the “square.”
 This is a standard roofing term for a 10×10-foot area, or 100 square feet.
 Using this measurement helps you make fair, apples-to-apples comparisons between different products.
 For example, standard asphalt shingles typically run between $300 and $450 per square.
 While that initial number is important, remember that spending a bit more on higher-quality shingles often means they’ll last much longer, saving you from another replacement down the road.
 To get a clearer picture for your specific home, you can use a roofing cost calculator to estimate your project’s budget.

-The Long-Term Value of Premium Shingles
+The Benefit of “Cool Roof” Shingles

 It’s true that top-rated shingles come with a higher upfront cost, but their long-term value is hard to ignore.
 Premium shingles can easily last twice as long as their budget-friendly counterparts.
 This is especially important here in the Pacific Northwest, where our roofs are constantly battling rain, wind, and moss.
 The best shingles tested by Consumer Reports are often more than twice as strong as basic shingles.
 That’s because they are thicker and have multiple layers, offering significantly more protection for your home than standard 3-tab shingles.
 Investing in a durable residential roofing system means you won’t have to worry every time a storm rolls through.